rachelyulin/rachelyulin.github.io/README.md

 instructions for the examiner to test the project.
 Use your user stories and their acceptance criteria as a starting point.
 Do note that any unhandled exceptions, console errors etc will be considered as failing the testing criteria.
-1. Test that user can sign in
+1. Test that user can toggle Light/Dark Mode
 a.
-From the home page, click on the 'Login' button
+From the page, click on the 'Toggle for Light/Dark Mode' checkbox
 b.
-Fill in a valid username and password and click on the 'Login' button c.
-The user should be redirected to the profile page
-2. Test user entering an invalid password
+The page will togle between a black/white background with white/black fonts, legends and grid lines as reflected in the charts.
+2. Test select box in the Payload Sensor Reading chart
 a.
-From the home page, click on the 'Login' button
-b.
-FIll in a valid username but an invalid password, and click on the 'Login' button c.
-The user should be informed that the login has failed.
+The chart will be regenerated with the relevant dataset associated with the select box option
 # DEPLOYMENT
 Describe the process that you used to host your website on a hosting platform (such as Github pages or Heroku).
 Provide the following details: